Thoughts on Taylor Swift and My Experience Leaving Toxic Religion

 The song “Wonderland” perfectly encapsulates my life when 1989 dropped.
 It discusses the allure of a toxic relationship, and how you can’t see it fully while you are in it.
 That is how I view my time practicing a restrictive religion.
 At the time, it was my entire life and I was quite literally in love with it.
 It’s where I found love, purpose, emotional regulation, stability, and community.
 But everything wasn’t as it seemed.
 I was so blinded by the seemingly positive message that told me that I was loved unconditionally despite all my flaws.
 What I was ignoring was the constant barrage of microaggressions telling me that everything bad in my life was my fault and worse yet, I deserved it.
 But wasn’t I so lucky to undeservingly be spared from the hateful demonic life that I should be left to?

-Follow for pop culture news, movie reviews, true crime, podcast recommendations, and whatever strikes my fancy!
+Follow for pop culture news, movie reviews, true crime, podcast recommendations, digital marketing and social media, and whatever strikes my fancy!